Expander graphs are globally synchronizing: Application: Erd o s-Rényi random graphs

 Recall that an \ER random graph is a graph on $n$ vertices where each of the $\binom{n}{2}$ edges is present independently with probability $p$.
 One of the classical results of Erd\H{o}s and Rényi~\cite{Erdos1959-jh} concerns the connectedness of $G(n,p)$.
 Indeed, they showed that if $p = (\log n + c_n)/n$ for some sequence $c_n$, then

-As mentioned in the introduction, connectedness is a necessary but not sufficient condition for synchronisation.
-Rather, it is essential to have a density $p$ above the connectivity threshold of $\log n / n$ to ensure global synchrony. \Cref{cor:ling-xu-bandeira-conjecture} implies that this condition is also sufficient.
+As mentioned in the introduction, connectedness is a necessary but not sufficient condition for synchronization.
+Instead, it is essential to have a density $p$ above the connectivity threshold of $\log n / n$ to ensure global synchrony. \Cref{thm:ling-xu-bandeira-conjecture} implies that this condition is also sufficient.
 To prove this, we need to show that $G(n,p)$ has good spectral properties near the connectivity threshold and then apply \Cref{thm:amplification-main}.
 Namely, we show that $G(n,p)$ is an $(n, \degm, \anorm, \lnorm^-, \lnorm^+)$-expander with $\degm = pn$ and suitable $\anorm$, $\lnorm^-$ and $\lnorm^+$.

-Our first step is to control the operator norm of $\Delta_A$, the centred adjacency matrix of $G(n,p)$.
-Random symmetric matrices with independent entries (apart from the symmetry) are a well studied object in random matrix theory.
-The entries of $\Delta_A$ are distributed as centred Bernoulli variables, which are non-symmetrically distributed.
+Our first step is to control the operator norm of $\Delta_A$, the centered adjacency matrix of $G(n,p)$.
+Random symmetric matrices with independent entries (apart from the symmetry) are a well-studied object in random matrix theory.
+The entries of $\Delta_A$ are distributed as centered Bernoulli variables, which are non-symmetrically distributed.
 If the distribution was symmetric, then all even moments would vanish and much of the machinery of \cites{Bandeira2016-gu,Seginer2000-he} would give us precise bounds.
 Without this assumption, the current best result is due to Péché and Soshnikov~\cite{Peche2007-ig}, which implies that

 with high probability, as $n \to \infty$.
 Thus we can take $\anorm = (2 + \eps) (pn)^{-1/2}$.

 Since $\anorm$ is quite small, \Cref{prop:degree-spectral} implies that we only need a fine control of the minimum and maximum degree in $G(n,p)$ to obtain bounds for $\lnorm^-$ and $\lnorm^+$.
 We take now $p = \gamma \log n / n$ for some $\gamma = \gamma(n) > 1$.